Elections to the Parish Council are held every four years, usually in May.

-This year the May 2020 elections have been postponed for one year due to Covid-19
+The May 2020 elections were postponed for one year due to Covid-19

 Who Can Become a Parish Councillor?

 To become a parish councillor, a person is qualified if:

 • He or she is a British subject, or qualifying Commonwealth citizen, or EU citizen and on the day on which he or she is nominated as a candidate, is over 18 on the day of election and is an elector; or